 The series then hears from outside experts, including former US, allied government and military leaders on these issues to further highlight, explain and comment on administration policy and the current assessment of threats facing America.

 The series is bipartisan and dedicated to the further education of the US military, national security and homeland security policy community, including those affiliated with our allies and friends.
-Wherever possible we feature a number of complimentary speakers which can help fully illuminate the serious security challenges we face as a country.
+Wherever possible we feature a number of complementary speakers who can help fully illuminate the serious security challenges we face as a country.

 Air Force Association Mitchell Institute Friday Space Group Forum with General William Shelton, Commander, United States Space Command